AusDTO/dta-website/pages/what-we-do/policies-and-programs/ict-entry.md

 ### Participating agencies

-Agencies participating on the Program in 2018 include;
+Agencies participating on the Program in 2018 include:

-Australian Criminal Intelligence Commission
+- Australian Criminal Intelligence Commission
-Australian Federal Police
+- Australian Federal Police
-Australian Financial Security Authority
+- Australian Financial Security Authority
-Australian Transaction Reports and Analysis Centre (AUSTRAC) Bureau of Meteorology
+- Australian Transaction Reports and Analysis Centre (AUSTRAC)
+- Bureau of Meteorology
-Department of Defence
+- Department of Defence
-Department of Finance
+- Department of Finance
-Department of Health
+- Department of Health
-Department of the Prime Minister and Cabinet Department of Social Services
+- Department of the Prime Minister and Cabinet
+- Department of Social Services
-Department of Veterans' Affairs
+- Department of Veterans' Affairs

 This is a live list and may be updated throughout the application process.
 Check back for updates!

 ### How do I apply?